Responding to COVID-19

-The NPHS CLT is integrated into NPHS’ holistic approach to real estate development with a focus on creating, preserving and protecting the affordability of housing developed by NPHS and its partners.
-This framework is comprised of three Social Instrument’s that are interconnected and work together to successfully create and preserve affordable homeownership while creating equity and wealth in low-income communities and households.
+The NPHS LT will be integrated into NPHS’ holistic approach to real estate development with a focus on creating, preserving and protecting the affordability of housing developed by NPHS and its partners.
+This framework will be comprised of three Social Instrument’s that are interconnected and work together to successfully create and preserve affordable homeownership while creating equity and wealth in low-income communities and households.

 The first component of this framework is NPHS’ Affordable Housing Fund which finances the development of single-family homes for purchase, and the acquisition of multi-family rental housing.